-[Here is my version of the history of the Velvet Illusions, for hard-core fans, journalists and other crazy people.
+[Updated July 2019.] — Here is my version of the history of the Velvet Illusions, for hard-core fans, journalists and other crazy people.
 I sometimes use the term, “we”, herein, because it’s easier.
 But this is my story – the Velvet Illusions as seen by “Jimmie James”.
-I was there from the beginning, and I’ve worked very hard, for a long time, to wring some success out of our collective efforts.]
+I was there from the beginning, and I’ve worked very hard, for a long time, to share our history; and to do it in as positive a manner as possible.]

 The Velvet Illusions had a brush with fame; but we broke up before we hit the big time.
 However, as we near the year 2020, the band seems to be more popular than ever!

 Our story happens in the past, but also in the present.
 While we performed and recorded in the 1960’s, our retrospective CD, “Acid Head”, is widely available for purchase on the internet, and cuts from it are being aired on Pandora, Psychedelicized Radio, podcasts and broadcast radio.
 We have a large presence on YouTube.
 New Velvet Illusions interviews and articles are being published all the time.
-And, we just released something that collectors will have to fight to get their hands upon: a limited-edition retrospective LP, entitled “Velvet Illusions”, on Moi J’Cannois Records.
+And, we have released something that collectors will have to fight to get their hands upon: a limited-edition retrospective LP, entitled “Velvet Illusions”, on Moi J’Cannois Records.
 The North American continental distributor is Seattle, Washington’s Light In The Attic Records.

 While the Velvet Illusions traveled from Yakima, Washington to Hollywood, California and back, our records and legend have traveled around the world!
 Ask any psych/garage collector if they have our material.
 Watch them pull out a copy of the Grammy-nominated LA Nuggets set on Rhino. — Or a Pebbles CD.